system76/docs/content/windows.md

 ### Install VirtualBox

-Running a virtual machine will require a Hypervisor, which is a special application that runs and manages the virtual machine.
-We recommend installing <u>VirtualBox</u> for your hypervisor, since it's free and easy to use.
-It's available in the <u>Pop!_Shop</u>.
+To act as your hypervisor, we recommend installing `VirtualBox`, since it's free and easy to use. `VirtualBox` is available from Oracle's website [here](https://www.virtualbox.org) or in the `Pop!_Shop`.

-Open the <u>Pop!_Shop</u>, then enter *virtualbox* in the search field.
-Click on the <u>VirtualBox</u> result with the blue icon.
+Open the `Pop!_Shop`, then enter "virtualbox" in the search field.
+Click on the `VirtualBox` result with the blue icon.
 You should see the window below:

 ![VirtualBox Listing in USC](/images/windows/virtualbox-popshop.png)

 Click the `Install` button, then wait for the download and install process to complete.

-### Obtain Windows Image

-Windows 10 can be downloaded from [here](https://www.microsoft.com/en-us/software-download/windows10ISO).

 ### Create Virtual Machine

-Once you have <u>VirtualBox</u> installed, we'll need to create the virtual computer upon which we'll install Windows later.
-Press the Super Key on your keyboard <kbd><font-awesome-icon :icon="['fab', 'ubuntu']"></font-awesome-icon></kbd>, <kbd><font-awesome-icon :icon="['fab', 'pop-os']"></font-awesome-icon></kbd> and then enter *virtualbox* in the search field.
+Once you have `VirtualBox` installed, we'll need to create the virtual computer upon which we'll install Windows later.
+Press the `SUPER` Key on your keyboard and then enter "virtualbox" in the search field.

 ![Opening VirtualBox through the Dash](/images/windows/step3.png)